The early life and career of Mahatma Gandhi

 He was greatly influenced by the works of thinkers such as John Stuart Mill and Henry David Thoreau.

-After returning to India in 1891, Gandhi began working as a lawyer in Bombay (now Mumbai).
+After returning to India in 1891, Gandhi briefly worked in Rajkot, where he struggled to build a successful legal practice before moving to Bombay (now Mumbai).

 However, he was not very successful and found it difficult to fit into the city's Westernised culture.